JetBrains/guide/site/go/tutorials/simple_rag_with_go/building_app/index.md

 ![iam2](./images/iam2.png)

-You can provide your own custom password or autogenerate.
+You can provide your own custom password or autogenerate one.

 ![iam3](./images/iam3.png)